andcov/FunLang/README.md

  - [x] `first l`    : returns the first element of l, error if l is empty
  - [x] `second l`   : returns the second element of l, error if l has one element or less
  - [x] `third l`    : returns the third element of l, error if l has two elements or less
+ - [x] `last l`     : returns the last element of l, error if l is empty
- - [x] `rest l`     : returns everything after the first element of l, error if l is empty
+ - [x] `tail l`     : returns everything after the first element of l (the last n-1 elements), error if l is empty
+ - [x] `head l`     : returns everything before the last element of l (the first n-1 elements), error if l is empty
  - [x] `length l`   : returns the length of l
  - [x] `empty l`    : checks if l is empty
  - [ ] `reverse l`